Mr. Jacob Understands That There Is a Standard

 - Enhance Collaboration: Shared benchmarks reduce misunderstandings.

-- help with Growth: Standards evolve, encouraging continuous improvement.
+- make easier Growth: Standards evolve, encouraging continuous improvement.

 Frequently Asked Questions